inaka/guidelines/README.md

 ### Joining the Community

-To join our community you have be invited by a current member, that will then become your _sponsor_.
+To join our community you have to be invited by a current member, that will then become your _sponsor_.
 You can get an invitation by contancting [one of us](https://github.com/orgs/inaka/people) directly or you can [send us an email](mailto:inakos@googlegroups.com) requesting an invitation.
 Once your invitation is accepted, you'll be _temporarily_ added to our Slack workspace.
 Then you'll be received by everyone and we'll have a conversation around 3 introductory items that will allow us to know you better:

 * How did you become a _developer/project manager/team leader/whatever-you-are_?